zaach/LLJS/README.md

 asm.js
 ======

 This is an experimental version of LLJS that compiles to asm.js.
 Not everything is working yet, and dynamic allocation isn't implemented yet, but it will be soon.
+See [this blog post](http://jlongster.com/Compiling-LLJS-to-asm.js,-Now-Available-).

 To run the asm.js tests, run `make asmtest`.
 To run the benchmark, run `make asmbench`.
 You can see the working examples in the `test/asm` folder;